-Threshold (1) Target (1) Maximum (1) Component Weight Result Unum Group (actual results in blue) After-tax adjusted \$4.35 250/ Constitution in the operating earnings per share (2) \$2.75 \$3.67 \$3.95 35% Capped at maximum Consolidated adjusted 8.9% 15% Cannod at maximum operating return on equity (3) 5.8% 7.7% 8.3% 15% Capped at maximum Earned premium (4) \$8,485.0 15% Slightly below target Lameu premium \$7,223.4 \$8,509.8 \$9,360.8 1,570 Slightly below target Sales \$1,527.3 15% Below target Saics \$1,241.2 \$1,654.9 \$1,861.7 1570 below target Customer experience (5) 291.3% 10% Slightly below target customer experience 225.0% 300.0% 337.5% 1070 Slightly below target Operating expense ratio (6) 17.5% 10% Slightly above target Uperating expense ratio 19.7% 17.7% 16.7% 1070 Slightly above target
+Threshold (1) Target (1) Maximum (1) Component Weight Result Unum Group (actual results in blue) After-tax adjusted \$4.35 35% Capped at maximum operating earnings per share (2) \$2.75 \$3.67 \$3.95 Consolidated adjusted 8.9% 150/ Canad at maximum operating return on equity (3) 5.8% 7.7% 8.3% 15% Capped at maximum \$8,485.0 15% Slightly below target Earned premium (4) \$7,223.4 \$8,509.8 \$9,360.8 1,5 %0 Sales \$1,527.3 15% Below target Sales \$1,241.2 \$1,654.9 \$1,861.7 1,5 % Customer experience (5) 291.3% 10% Clightly halow target customer experience.
+225.0% 300.0% 337.5% 1070 Slightly below target Operating evenese ratio (6) 17.5% 10% Clightly above target Operating expense ratio (6) 19.7% 17.7% 16.7% 1070 Slightly above target

-- (1) For each performance measure, there is no payout at or below the threshold.
+(1) For each performance measure, there is no payout at or below the threshold.
 The payout would be 150% for performance at or above the maximum.
-For performance between defined levels, the payout is interpolated. - (2) After-tax adjusted operating earnings per share is defined as net income adjusted to exclude after-tax net investment gains or losses and amortization of the cost of reinsurance as well as certain other items specified in the reconciliation of non-GAAP financial measures in Appendix B of this proxy statement divided by dilutive outstanding weighted average shares.
+For performance between defined levels, the payout is interpolated.

+- (2) After-tax adjusted operating earnings per share is defined as net income adjusted to exclude after-tax net investment gains or losses and amortization of the cost of reinsurance as well as certain other items specified in the reconciliation of non-GAAP financial measures in Appendix B of this proxy statement divided by dilutive outstanding weighted average shares.
 Investment gains or losses primarily include realized investment gains or losses, expected investment credit losses, and gains or losses on derivatives. - (3) Consolidated adjusted operating return on equity is calculated by dividing after-tax adjusted operating income by the average of the beginning- and end-of-year stockholders' equity adjusted to exclude the net unrealized gain or loss on securities and the net gain on hedges. - (4) Earned premium is calculated for our core operations (Unum US, Unum International, and Colonial Life). - (5) Customer experience is based on the quality of our customers' experiences and includes measures focused on areas that impact customer loyalty and satisfaction. - (6) The operating expense ratio is equal to operating expenses as a percentage of earned premium (or total company expense over total company earned premium) inclusive of the Closed Block and Corporate segments.